Identifying Preferences when Households are Financially Constrained: Introduction

-The paper's methodology speaks also to the debate on estimating Euler equations. \citet{ DeathtotheLogLinearizedConsumptionEulerEquationAndVeryPoorHealthtotheSecondOrderApproximation} posed a challenge as to whether the log-linerized Euler equation can be consistently estimated at all, while \citet{ATTANASIO2004406} argued that using time series variation (at the individual level), one can obtain good estimates as long as the growth of consumption variance is unrelated to the instruments used.
+The paper's methodology relates to the debate on estimating preferences using Euler equations. \citet{ DeathtotheLogLinearizedConsumptionEulerEquationAndVeryPoorHealthtotheSecondOrderApproximation} posed a challenge as to whether the log-linear Euler equation can be consistently estimated at all, while \citet{ATTANASIO2004406} argued that by using time series variation (at the individual level) one can obtain good estimates as long as the growth of consumption variance is unrelated to the instruments used.
 The latter paper also finds that the estimation of non-linear Euler equations is as bad as in the case of the log-linearized Euler equation when the discount rate is too low, that is, when agents become impatient such that they hit their borrowing constraints.
-The methodology built in this paper contributes to tackling this issue by recognizing that the presence of borrowing constraints leads to moment inequalities instead of equalities, and that additional data can aid identification.
+The methodology built in this paper contributes to tackling this issue by recognizing that the presence of borrowing constraints leads to moment inequalities instead of equalities, and that information on the probability of being constrained can sharpen identification.
+This holds true both in the case of using individual micro data as well as aggregate macro data.
+The main exposition and the application of the paper focus on the latter case, which speaks directly to the macroeconomic literature that has used the aggregate Euler equation to identify preferences.
+This is also less demanding in terms of data as it only requires observing households' consumption growth for a repeated cross section, while measuring the extensive margin does not require observing the same households over time.\footnote{In order to show that moment inequalities could also be used in a microeconometric settings, Appendix \hyperref[AppB]{B} contains a fully articulated analytical example of identification using individual time series, abstracting from unobserved heterogeneity and measurement error, which are important yet separate issue.
+Observing individual time series is nevertheless more demanding in terms of data availability.}

+Moment inequalities have been used in the literature to characterize certain types of financial market frictions. \citet{1996} and \citet{10.2307/2138720} derived bounds on the stochastic discount factor that are consistent with short sale constraints, proportional transaction costs and borrowing constraints but rely on complete markets and hence inequality restrictions on the representative agent Euler equation.
+This paper relaxes the complete market assumption and hence the cross sectional distribution of consumption adds important identifying information.
+In addition, the paper focuses on preference identification and not on the non-parametric identification of stochastic discount factors \citep{doi:10.1086/261749}.
+Nevertheless, the informativeness of the extensive margin of constrained consumers does not hinge on the chosen class of stochastic discount factors.